Azure/azure-powershell/src/ConnectedMachine/docs/New-AzConnectedMachine.md

 ```

 ### -SubscriptionId
-The ID of the subscription to which the kubernetes cluster is registered.
+The ID of the subscription you want to add the machine to.

 ```yaml
 Type: System.String